mirage/mirage-www/tmpl/wiki/learning.md

 be to try either our [Hello Mirage World](/hello-world) tutorial, or go directly to building some of the example apps in [Mirage Skeleton](https://github.com/mirage/mirage-skeleton).

-Mirage abstracts away various OS-level functionality, which must be provided by backends.
-These include access to networking and storage.
+Mirage abstracts away various OS-level functionality (e.g., networking and storage), which must be provided by backends.
+Commonly used backends are `unix`, `ukvm` and `xen`; the `unix` backend works within a normal laptop-based development environment.
+The others tend to involve various degrees of configuration effort, but are more realistic for production use.
+You can write your code, test it on `unix` first, and later adapt your environment to run one of the other backends.

 ## How to get help